 Many of the local libraries also have FREE family day passes to check out with your library card.

-Denver Public Library alone offers passes to the Butterfly Pavilion, Denver Botanic Gardens, Denver Firefighters Museum, Denver Museum of Nature and Science, History Colorado, Museo de las Americas, Museum of Contemporary Art Denver, Forney Museum, Molly Brown House Museum, Wings Over the Rockies and Friends of Dinosaur Ridge.
+Denver Public Library alone offers passes to the Butterfly Pavilion, Denver Botanic Gardens, Denver Firefighters Museum, Denver Museum of Nature and Science, History Colorado, Four Mile Historic Park, Denver Museum of Miniatures, Dolls and Toys, Forney Transportation Museum, Molly Brown House Museum, Wings Over the Rockies and Dinosaur Ridge.
 Book a pass online, up to two weeks in advance.

 Westminster Public Library has passes to many of the same spots, as well as passes to state parks.
 You can also book a day pass for the family to the Westminster Recreation Center locations, which includes swimming, a gym, and golf, though winter isn’t the season for the latter.